 Lakunai Airfield near Rabaul.
 During late February 1942 the 4th Kokutai fighter unit had a mixture of Type 96 Claudes and A6M2 Zeros.

 On February 10, 1942, one chutai of the Chitose Kokutai was assigned to the 4th Kokutai.
 Around that time, the Chitose Kokutai began to transition from the Type 96 Attack Bomber (Nell) to the Type 1 Attack Bomber (Betty).
 The Group then continued patrol missions over Malaysia and reconnaissance mission over New Guinea.
 On March 8, 1942, some planes of the Group were dispatched to Wake Airfield to begin patrolling around Wake Island.
 On April 1, 1942, the Group moved from the 4th Koku Kantai (Air Fleet) to the 8th Koku Kantai (Air Fleet)

 On August 17, 1942, the U. S. Forces attempted to make a surprise landing over to Makin Island using two submarines and Chitose Kokutai bombers were active against the enemy.
 On September 2, 1942, two bombers were dispatched to Rabaul and participated in bombing missions against Guadalcanal and Port Moresby.
 The sorties continued until late September 1942.
 Afterwards, this detachment, to Kwajalein Island on September 23.
 The group's total strength then advanced to Rabaul on October 26, 1942.

 On November 1, 1942 the Imperial Japanese Navy (IJN) renamed air groups with three digit identifiers.
-The bomber buntai became the 702 Kokutai and the Ohashi Butai became the 703 Kokutai and the Zero buntai became the 201 Kokutai.
+The bomber buntai became the 702 Kokutai, Ohashi Butai became the 703 Kokutai and the Zero buntai became the 201 Kokutai.